Bharath-2002/Gmail-task-automation-script/README.md

-* On first run,python token_creation_script.py , a browser window will open asking you to log into your Google account and grant permissions.
+* On first run,`python token_creation_script.py` , a browser window will open asking you to log into your Google account and grant permissions.
 * A `token.json` file will be created for future authentication (you won’t have to log in every time).

 ```bash